rubiefawn/remedy/docs/content/talents.md

 ### Battle Trance

 As a bonus action, you may enter a battle trance.
 This trance lasts for 1 minute.
-It ends early if you fall Unconscious, if your turn ends and you are Dying, or if your turn ends and you haven't hit a creature or received wounds since the end of your previous turn.
+It ends early if you fall Unconscious, if you have a Near-Death Experience, or if your turn ends and you haven't hit a creature or received wounds since the end of your previous turn.
 While in this trance, you either gain +2 defense against all damage or you gain a +1 bonus to your first attack roll on each of your turns \(your choice each time you enter this trance\).

 :::note Leveled Talent
 This fighting talent may be taken multiple times to increase its level.
 For each level above the first, the defense bonus is increased by 2 and the damage bonus is increaesd by 1.